forgemo/Repeater/README.md

 --------

 - Extremely simple and lightweight
 - The `Repeater` dynamically calculates, how long you may `delay()` your main loop between function calls to maximize your energy efficency.
-The Repeate will never call `delay()` by itself.
+The Repeater will never call `delay()` by itself.

 Limits